ryanlfoster/vanilla-modal/README.md

 ### Why plain JavaScript?

 Because of the gzipped size of jQuery.
 Because of the performance of monolithic JavaScript frameworks.
 Because decoupled is the way to go.
-Because sometimes, a 10KB un-minified, un-gzipped file size is all you need.
+Because sometimes, a 5KB minified script is all you need.

 ### What about CSS Modal?